-If for any reason running the setup script prevents you from using tools for another course, you will need to run the setup script manually every time you want to work on an ECE 4750 lab assignment.
+If for any reason running the setup script prevents you from using tools for another course, you will need to run the setup script manually every time you want to work on a programming assignment for this course.

 6.2.
 Using quota to Check Your Space Usage